MicrosoftDocs/sdk-api/sdk-api-src/content/ras/nf-ras-rasdiala.md

-#### - lpszPhonebook [in]

-Pointer to a null-terminated string that specifies the full path and file name of a phone-book (PBK) file.
-If this parameter is <b>NULL</b>, the function uses the current default phone-book file.
-The default phone-book file is the one selected by the user in the <b>User Preferences</b> property sheet of the <b>Dial-Up Networking</b> dialog box.

-#### - lpRasDialParams [in]

-Pointer to a
-<a href="https://msdn.microsoft.com/13d15c98-a41b-4bc8-8be6-c0b718b86fea">RASDIALPARAMS</a> structure that specifies calling parameters for the RAS connection.
-Use the
-<a href="https://msdn.microsoft.com/c6752f95-c7e8-44d9-9dbd-9f03cc4778fa">RasGetEntryDialParams</a> function to retrieve a copy of this structure for a particular phone-book entry.

-The caller must set the
-<a href="https://msdn.microsoft.com/13d15c98-a41b-4bc8-8be6-c0b718b86fea">RASDIALPARAMS</a> structure's <b>dwSize</b> member to sizeof(<b>RASDIALPARAMS</b>) to identify the version of the structure being passed.

-If the <b>szPhoneNumber</b> member of the
-<a href="https://msdn.microsoft.com/13d15c98-a41b-4bc8-8be6-c0b718b86fea">RASDIALPARAMS</a> structure is an empty string,
-<b>RasDial</b> uses the phone number stored in the phone-book entry.

 #### - dwNotifierType [in]

 Specifies the nature of the <i>lpvNotifier</i> parameter.
 If <i>lpvNotifier</i> is <b>NULL</b>, <i>dwNotifierType</i> is ignored.
 If <i>lpvNotifier</i> is not <b>NULL</b>, set <i>dwNotifierType</i> to one of the following values.